codex-storage/codex-research/design/proof-erasure-coding.md

 ------------

 To encode larger pieces of data with erasure coding, interleaving is used.
-This works by taking larger blocks of data, and encoding smaller elements from these blocks.
+This works by taking larger shards of data, and encoding smaller elements from these shards.

-    data blocks
+    data shards

     -------------    -------------    -------------    -------------
     |x| | | | | |    |x| | | | | |    |x| | | | | |    |x| | | | | |